How to Pick the Right Carpet for healthy indoor environment

 • Polypropylene (Olefin): Low-cost carpet fiber that’s highly stain and moisture resistant.
 Lower-quality grades can, however, be less durable and emit higher levels of VOCs.

 • Triexta: A relatively new synthetic fabric that offers superior stain resistance, softness, and durability.
-Triexta has a higher price, but performance advantages over nylon.
+Triexta has a higher price, but performance advantages over nylon carpet.

 • Acrylic: Affordable and stain-resistant, but less durable than nylon due to wear and tear.